Great Lakes-boreal wolf

 The Great Lakes-boreal wolf is a North American hybrid canine population with Great Plains wolf and eastern wolf ancestry.
 By the 1960s, wolves of this population were the only wolves which had survived in the lower 48 states in the United States.

 The Great Lakes-boreal wolf inhabits the temperate broadleaf and mixed forests of the Great Lakes region.
-This animal largely preys on large ungulates such as moose and white-tailed deer in winter, though they also beavers in spring and summer.
+This animal largely preys on large ungulates such as moose and white-tailed deer in winter, though they also prey on beavers in spring and summer.

 Taxonomy

 This canine has been referred as the Minnesota wolf, Great Lakes wolf, and Great Lakes-boreal wolf.
 Edward Alphonso Goldman noted the presence of the Great Lakes-boreal wolf and wrote that wolf specimens from Minnesota and Michigan had characteristics intermediate between the Great Plains wolf and the eastern wolf, though he referred these as eastern wolves.

 A 2011 study showed that wolves in the Great Lakes before 1950 showed more affinity to eastern wolves based on skull remains.
 However, during the early and mid-1970s, wolf skulls shifted to being more similar to Great Plains wolf, following their eastward migrations.
 Rostral ratios examined which date from 1969 to 1999 showed that Great Lakes wolves were the result of hybridization between Great Plains and eastern wolves.